 How to Backup Gmail Emails

-- Enable Gmail Offline in Google Chrome to cache recent messages for offline access.
+- Method 3: Enable Gmail Offline in Chrome

 Why Back Up Gmail Emails?

 Gmail keeps deleted messages in Trash for only 30 days.
 After that, Google removes them permanently and you cannot restore them.
-Google also does not give you a long-term archive of personal Gmail data outside that window.
+If you have years of mail still on the server, learn how to export old emails from Gmail before they reach that risk window.
+Google does not give you a long-term personal archive outside that window.

-- Accidental deletion: the 30-day Trash window is short if you do not notice the loss quickly.
+- Accidental deletion: the 30-day Trash window is short if you don’t notice the loss quickly.

-- Google outages: rare but disruptive, and a local backup keeps critical mail accessible.
+- Google outages: rare but disruptive.
+A local Gmail backup keeps critical mail accessible.

 - Account migration: moving to Microsoft 365, Outlook, or a Workspace replacement needs a portable copy of your mail.